-Applicants to the Patient Care Technician/Assistant and Acute Care level 2 Nursing Assistant and Home Health Aide programs must:
+Applicants to the Patient Care Technician/Assistant and Home Health Aide programs must:

 - 1. Be 18 years of age or not subject to compulsory school attendance in California; - 2.
 Have a high school diploma (this can be from a foreign school if it is equivalent to a U.S. high school diploma) or have the recognized equivalent of a high school diploma, such as a general educational development (GED) certificate or has completed home schooling at the secondary level; - 3.
 Pass the College's entrance exam (Wonderlic IV or V); with a minimum passing score of 75% or higher.
 (Please see page 28 of this Catalog) - 4.
 Have an active CNA certificate - 5.
 Satisfy a one-on-one career planning interview; - 6.
 Attend the required orientation.